-When the 100th Edition of the Giro d’Italia was released all cycling fans were excited, the route, the riders the complex and unique way in which the Italians can put together an amazing show on the roads of their beautiful landscape!
+When the Giro 100th Edition Northern Italy stages were released all cycling fans were excited, the route, the riders the complex and unique way in which the Italians can put together an amazing show on the roads of their beautiful country!

-Spending the majority of our cycling time a short hop over the frontier in Annecy, France, it’s great when you get one of those instant flash backs to a cycling time and place.
-I guess it’s why we travel by bike…
+Whilst we spend the majority of our cycling time a short hop over the frontier in Annecy, France, it’s great when you get one of those instant flash backs to a cycling time and place from before.
+It’s why we all travel by bike…

 8th July 1999